 What to Know About Vehicle Recalls

 Surprisingly, automobiles are recalled on a regular basis in the United States.
-Sometimes the recall is issued by the company, but most recalls are done by a mandate from the National Highway Transportation Safety Administration and the Consumer Protection Agency.
+Sometimes vehicle recalls are issued by the company, but most recalls are done by a mandate from the National Highway Transportation Safety Administration and the Consumer Protection Agency.
 It’s important to understand this process as recalls are intended to save lives, and that might include yours and your family’s.
 For this reason, parts and car manufacturers are held to a strict liability standard.

 Proving Negligence on the Part of the Manufacturer